Steve Hoefer

 Steve Hoefer is an American television director and former stage manager.
+He is known for his work as a stage manager on several television series such as Boy Meets World, All That, and The Amanda Show, and has since transitioned to directing episodes of other shows, including Drake & Josh, Zoey 101, iCarly, Victorious, Jessie, A.N.T.
+Farm, Sam & Cat, Henry Danger, and Game Shakers.

 Career

 Hoefer began his career in the entertainment industry as tour guide at Universal Studios Hollywood after graduating from the University of Southern California majoring in theater while also studying Film/Television, Communications and History.
-Through a number of contacts he became a production assistant on The Fresh Prince of Bel-Air than serving as a stage manager on Out All Night.
+Through a number of contacts he became a production assistant on The Fresh Prince of Bel-Air, then served as a stage manager on Out All Night.
 He then became a part of the Boy Meets World crew, where he made his directorial debut during that show's final season in 2000.